Mapping Capabilities

 When the source and target are incompatible primitive types, use Convert and Map.
 The data mapper inserts the appropriate Ballerina conversion utility (for example, int:fromString, decimal:toString) automatically.

-Map with custom function
+Map using custom function

-When direct mapping is not possible, choose Map with Custom Function.
+When direct mapping is not possible, choose Map using Custom Function.
 The data mapper generates a function stub linking the two fields.
 Navigate into the function flow to define the transformation logic in the visual designer or pro-code view.

-Map with transformation function
+Map using transformation function

 Map with AI